JordanJamesJA/Sum-Runner/README.md

 ## Contributing

-This project began as a playful solution for the little ones in my immediate family — a way to make math more fun for my niece, nephew, and little cousins — and has since evolved into a full-fledged portfolio piece.
 Thoughtful suggestions, feedback, or encouragement are always welcome.
 If you'd like to contribute ideas, feel free to open an issue or start a discussion.

 ## License